 • 5 ton, which cools more than 2,000 square feet

-Other factors that can affect air conditioner size are:
+Other considerations that can impact air conditioner size are:

-• The climate in Plover.
+• The weather in Plover.

 • Ductwork quality and age.

-• If your house receives more sun or shade.
+• If your home receives more sun or shade.

 • Insulation quality and thickness.

-• How many people live in your home.
+• How many people are in your household.

 SEER Ratings

-When you’re buying a new air conditioner, it’s important to be aware:
+When you’re getting a new air conditioner, it’s important to be aware:

-• Old air conditioners are classified around 8-9 SEER.
+• Old air conditioners are rated around 8-9 SEER.

-• New air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy mandates.
+• Modern air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.